gklyne/notes/disposals.md

 Free to a good home, no warranties, etc.  Quite a bit is functional, some not but may be useful for hacks.

 ## Tools etc

+- "performance power" (B&Q brand) hammer drill, in plastic case with charger *Request: David O (for one or other drill)*
-- "performance power" (B&Q brand) hammer drill, non-hammer drill and circular saw with TCT blade; 6 battery packs, but 2-3 have weak cells and need replacements.
+- "performance power" (B&Q brand) non-hammer drill and circular saw with TCT blade, in plastic case with charger  *Requests: Jared R (for saw)*
+- 6 battery packs for above, but 2-3 have weak cells and could use replacements.
 - conference phone - old US Robotics "3-legged" model